An Interview with Our CNC Team

 A lot of our commercial projects use steel brackets, knife blades and connector plates.
 Timbers, even mass timber beams, are not perfectly uniform and straight, which means that small discrepancies are normal.
 Combining wood with steel, which has a near-zero tolerance, makes the slots and drillings where these two materials meet especially important and challenging.

-What do you see in Cornerstone’s future concerning CNCs and other tech?
+What do you see in Cornerstone’s future with respect to CNCs and other tech?

 Mattheus: That’s true, but we’ll also still have timber framing that a CNC won’t do, as long as we have natural and irregular materials like reclaimed barn timbers.